Chaste/Chaste.github.io/site/content/docs/user-tutorials/CreatingAndUsingANewCellMutationState.md

     }

 ```

-## Using the cell mutation state in a cell-based simulation
+### Using the cell mutation state in a cell-based simulation

-We conclude with a brief test demonstrating how `P53GainOfFunctionCellMutationState`{.cpp} can be used
+We conclude with a brief test demonstrating how `P53GainOfFunctionCellMutationState` can be used
 in a cell-based simulation.

 ```cpp
     void TestOffLatticeSimulationWithP53GainOfFunctionCellMutationState()
     {
 ```

-We use the `HoneycombMeshGenerator`{.cpp} to create a honeycomb mesh covering a
+We use the `HoneycombMeshGenerator` to create a honeycomb mesh covering a
 circular domain of given radius, as follows.
 ```cpp
         HoneycombMeshGenerator generator(10, 10);
         boost::shared_ptr<MutableMesh<2,2> > p_mesh = generator.GetCircularMesh(5);

 ```

 We now create a shared pointer to our new cell mutation state, as follows.
 ```cpp
         MAKE_PTR(P53GainOfFunctionCellMutationState, p_state);

 ```

 Next, we create some cells, as follows.
 ```cpp
         std::vector<CellPtr> cells;